google/ExoPlayer/troubleshooting.md

 cases, this should be the application's main thread.
 For details, please read through the ["Threading model" section of the ExoPlayer Javadoc][].

+#### How can I fix "Unexpected status line: ICY 200 OK"? ####

+This problem can occur if the server response includes an ICY status line, rather than one that's HTTP compliant.
+ICY status lines are deprecated and should not be used, so if you control the server you should update it to provide an HTTP compliant response.
+If you're unable to do this then using the [OkHttp extension][] will resolve the problem, since it's able to handle ICY status lines correctly.

 #### How can I query whether the stream being played is a live stream? ####

 You can query ExoPlayer's [isCurrentWindowDynamic][] method.
 A dynamic window